-2.2.d Current position descriptions are used for all categories of pharmacy personnel, including residents.
+2.2.d.
+Current position descriptions are used for all categories of pharmacy personnel, including residents.
 Position descriptions include the desired education, skills, knowledge, and other requirements.

-- Reference: ASHP Guidelines: Minimum Standard for Pharmacies in Hospitals - "Position Descriptions. - Areas of responsibility within the scope of pharmacy services shall be clearly defined. - The responsibilities and related competencies of professional and supportive personnel shall be clearly defined in written position descriptions. - o These position descriptions shall be reviewed and revised as required by the hospital's policies. - o Position descriptions should reflect more general aspects of performance (e.g., communication, motivation, teamwork) in addition to specific responsibilities and competencies."
+Reference: ASHP Guidelines: Minimum Standard for Pharmacies in Hospitals

+"Position Descriptions.
+Areas of responsibility within the scope of pharmacy services shall be clearly defined.
+The responsibilities and related competencies of professional and supportive personnel shall be clearly defined in written position descriptions.
+These position descriptions shall be reviewed and reviewed by the hospital's policies.
+Position descriptions should reflect more general aspects of performance (e.g., communication, motivation, teamwork) in addition to specific responsibilities and competencies."